totalgood/electron-microscope-assistant/README.md

 This study focuses primarily on material morphology.
 However, electron microscopes can also gather chemical information via Energy Dispersive X-Ray Spectroscopy (EDXS) and structural information via electron diffraction.
 It would be useful encode this information as well in separate channels to provide additional predictive power for the model.

-It would also be interested to implement the model using a live video feed through openCV to try to incorporate real-time analysis during electron microscopy.
+It would also be interesting to implement the model using a live video feed through openCV to try to incorporate real-time analysis during electron microscopy.

 ## Tech stack used